kangminsukdotcom/hugo-kang/README.md

 # kang

 This is a minimal Hugo theme called Kang.
+You can see the demo on [kangminsuk.com](https://kangminsuk.com).